 Dame is the female form of address for the honour of a Damehood.
 It is the female equivalent for Knighthood, which is traditionally granted to males, but there have been numerous female knights throughout history.
+A Dame can also be known as a female Knight and her damehood is commonly called a Knighthood just like it would be for her male counterpart.
 There have also been entirely female Orders of Knighthood and such practice continues to this day.

 The Order of the Ermine founded by John V, Duke of Brittany in 1381, was the first order of chivalry to accept women; however, female knights existed for centuries in many places in the world prior to this.
 Like their male counterparts, they were distinguished by the flying of coloured banners and generally bore a Coat of Arms.
 One woman who participated in tournaments was Joane Agnes Hotot (born 1378), but she was not the only one.
 Additionally, women adopted certain forms of regalia which became closely associated with the status of Knighthood.